r-Techsupport/TuringBot/docs/guides/dev_environment.md

 Locate `config.default.jsonc`, and create a copy of it named `config.jsonc` in the same folder.
 Locate `secrets.default.jsonc` and create a copy of it named `secrets.jsonc` in the same folder.

-Open `secrets.jsonc` and fill the"discordAuthToken" key near the top of the page with your discord *bot* token
+Open `secrets.jsonc` and fill the "discordAuthToken" key near the top of the page with your discord bot token

 If you're receiving an error where the bot spams `Value "" is not snowflake.` The most probable cause is your discord ID not being set in `confic.jsonc`.
 To fix it, fill your discord ID in to use for DM logging.
 Otherwise set "verboseLevel" to `0`
 Read through the rest of the config file, and edit as you see fit.